Miley Cyrus’ 19-Year-Old Sister Noah Strips Down To Black Bikini For Wild Motorcycle Ride – With Her Dad

 The video also saw Noah rocking shades, with her and dad Billy Ray then zooming away.

-Fascination with the Cyrus family seems to have peaked.
-Miley is currently making headlines for her divorce from actor Liam Hemsworth, plus her new “Don’t Call Me Angel” track with Ariana Grande and Lana Del Ray.
+Fans’ fascination with the Cyrus family seems to have peaked.
+Miley is currently making headlines for her divorce from actor Liam Hemsworth and her new “Don’t Call Me Angel” track with Ariana Grande and Lana Del Rey.
 Mom Tish Cyrus has also been in the news for featuring in Miley’s “Mother’s Daughter” video.

 Speaking to Entertainment Tonight, Noah revealed that the musical streak has been with her since her youth.